Xe/site/blog/wasmcloud-progress-2019-12-08.markdown

 I ended up implementing a [Rust implementation][olincwarust] of the guest -> host API for the Webassembly side of things.
 I forked some of the existing Rust code for this and gradually started adding more and more things.
-The [test harness][olintests] is the biggest wasm program I've written for a while.
+The [test harness][olincwatest] is the biggest wasm program I've written for a while.
 Seriously, there's a lot going on there.
 It tests every single function exposed in the CWA spec as well as all of the schemes I had implemented.